Please view these information tabs to learn more about replacing the Jauch Clock Movements.

 The new Jauch Clock movement replacement is much easier to get parts for because there is no parts available for Jauch.
 Because it will now be made by Hermle instead of Jauch there are more options also.
 It can be upgraded with the pendulum to a metal Lyre style if you choose where this is not possible for the Jauch unit.
 The movement can be replaced again in another 25-30 years as the converted movements are still available.
 If anything were to ever happen to the dial, hands, gong, weights or pendulum, it can be replaced new.
 It costs less than a repair especially considering a repair would have to be done every 8 years or so.
 A new movement is less than an overhaul, it will last longer, and is faster and easier.

 The Hermle clock movements are of equivalent quality and size and have the same functions.
 These conversion kits are only good for the three weight Jauch floor clock movements.
 If the Jauch movement is anything other than this it will have to be a repair instead.
 Please email us to discuss and set up the repair.
-If the clock has three weights and is a Jauch movement then we have a conversion.
+If the clock has three weights and is a Jauch movement, there are conversion options.
 Get the clock running again with a brand new Hermle movement conversion kit.

 - The dial must attach to the case rather than the movement.
 There is a 50/50 chance on whether the dial will attach to the case or the movement with dial feet.
 If it attaches to the movement then unscrew or chop off the dial feet and attach it to the wood case instead.